openconfig/gnsi/credentialz/README.md

 For this method to work the target's server has to have configured:

-* Certificate Authority public keys allowed to sign a client's certificate
+- Certificate Authority public keys allowed to sign a client's certificate
-* A SSH host certificate singed by a Certificate Authority trusted by the client
+- A SSH host certificate signed by a Certificate Authority trusted by the client
-* server's private key
+- server's private key

 Similarly, the client has to have the following:

-* Certificate Authority public key of the CA that has signed the servers's certificate
+- Certificate Authority public key of the CA that has signed the servers's certificate
-* A SSH certificate singed by a Certificate Authority trusted by the server
+- A SSH certificate signed by a Certificate Authority trusted by the server
-* client's private key
+- client's private key

 #### Update the CA keys

-* Start streaming RPC call to the target device.
+- Start streaming RPC call to the target device.

 ```go
 stream := RotateHostParameters()
 ```

-* Send a CA key change request message to the target device.
+- Send a CA key change request message to the target device.

 ```go
 stream.Send(